steven-pereira/mlb-schedule-api/README.md

 | favoriteTeamId   | Optional          | The unique identifier for the users favorite team.
 The favorite team game(s) are listed first.  |

 ### /schedule/mlb
+MLB specific endpoint, where sportId is not required since it automatically defaults to MLB (sportId=1)

 | Query Parameters | Required/Optional | Description                                                                                     |
 |------------------|-------------------|-------------------------------------------------------------------------------------------------|